 When looking at data inside Google Analytics, it can be hard to remember exactly what was happening on particular days.
 You might see a spike in traffic for a campaign or a seasonal dip for a local holiday.
 You might be able to open your calendar to match dates to activity, but if you’re like me, then you probably don’t have the dates of every campaign stored in a single location for easy access and review.
 We use annotations with our SEO Services and PPC Management campaigns to note changes and to be able to check the effect of the changes made.
 It is critical to know if your changes have a positive impact on your strategy.

 That’s where annotations within Google Analytics come in handy.
 Leaving annotations within Google Analytics provides the context you need to perform your analysis.
-Over time, these imitations become more useful as you’re looking at older data where the circumstances of the campaign have long left your memory.
+Over time, these imitations become more valuable as you look at older data where the campaign circumstances have long left your memory.

 What are Google Analytics Annotations?

 Annotations are short notes that you can add to dates within your Google analytics report.
-You can use them to document a spike in traffic for a particular marketing campaign so that then when you look back at the data, it is easier to understand.
+For example, you can use them to document a spike in traffic for a particular marketing campaign so that it is easier to understand when you look back at the data.

-It’s possible to create private annotations that are only visible when you log into your Google Analytics account.
+It’s possible to create private annotations only visible when you log into your Google Analytics account.

 How to Add Annotations in Google Analytics

 To create an annotation in Google Analytics, look for the small tab below the timeline.

 - Choose the visibility of the annotation.
 For example, if you only have “Read and Analyze” access, you will only be able to create private annotations.

 - Click “Save.”